 Electric Generating Equipment Considerations

-Our Minimum Requirements for Interconnection Service will ensure the safe and reliable operation of customer generating equipment system that will operate in parallel with our transmission and distribution systems.
+Our Minimum Requirements for Interconnection Service will ensure the safe and reliable operation of customer generating equipment systems that will operate in parallel with our transmission and distribution systems.
 These requirements are approved by the Public Utilities Commission of Ohio and also found in Chapter 4901:1-22 of the Ohio Administrative Code.

 Installing a permanent renewable energy generating equipment system may qualify you for our Net Energy Metering Service.